ylzhang29/ML-DL_Framework/README.md

 ## ML and DL Framework
+This repository contains codes used in our machine learning (ML) and deep learning (DL) models.
 Content List:
 1. read input tabular data; generate training, validation and testing subsets; scaling features and binarize targets
 2. PCA feature reduction